johnpcarter/c8yPhilipsHueAgent/README.md

 *$ curl "https://<TENTANT_NAME>.cumulocity.com/application/applications/<APP_ID>/bootstrapUser" \
  -u '<YOUR_USER>:<YOUR_PASSWORD>'*

+From your local environment, run the service

+*jc.cumulocity.tools.app:setCredentials*

-From your local environment, run the service '' and either provide your own credentials via the C8Y_TENANT, C8Y_USER and C8Y_PASSWORD inputs or you want to use the app credential provide the 'C8Y_BOOSTRAP_TENANT', 'C8Y_BOOTSTRAP_USER' and 'C8Y_BOOTSTRAP_PASSWORD' inputs.
+and either provide your own credentials via the C8Y_TENANT, C8Y_USER and C8Y_PASSWORD inputs, or you want to use the app credential provide the 'C8Y_BOOSTRAP_TENANT', 'C8Y_BOOTSTRAP_USER' and 'C8Y_BOOTSTRAP_PASSWORD' inputs.
 Reload the package afterwards if you want the package to automatically send metrics and process operations for your lights.

 If you want to run the docker image independently then set the following environment variables when starting up the container